bibleexchange/doctine-1__textbook/en/13_regeneration.md

 #### Human reparation

-Human reparations involved in regeneration are matters of obedience to God’s commands: confession, repentance and faith.
+Human reparations involved in regeneration are matters of obedience to God’s commands: confession, repentance, and faith.
 They do not purchase regeneration, but are the conditions under which God requires to work.

 ### The effects of regeneration